The creative person is never short on ideas. We produce ideas like Hershey’s produces kisses.

 3. MAKE EVERY DAY THE DAY BEFORE VACATION.

 It’s amazing how much can be accomplished the day before vacation!
 Have you ever noticed that?
-In February I was flying out to Las Vegas to teach Luxe in Las Vegas and then to attend WPPI.
-The day before leaving I found out I needed to pull and prepare 2 years worth of financial docs for the house we were buying.
+Once, the day before leaving to speak at a conference, I found out I needed to pull and prepare 2 years worth of financial docs for the house we were buying.
 They needed it in 3 days but since I was leaving, I only had one.

-When I wrote out that to-do list it was huge…an entire sheet of paper.
-Over 30 items, none of which were simple, many of which required me leaving the house.
-I got to work…there was no other option.
+When I wrote out that to-do list it was huge—an entire sheet of paper.
+Over 30 items, none of which were simple, many of which required me to leave the house.
+I got to work; there was no other option.
 They had to be done because it was the day before leaving.
-And guess what, every single item on that list was crossed off before 8pm…so I had time to even snuggle and watch a movie with the Mr. before leaving early the next morning.
+And guess what, every single item on that list was crossed off before 8 pm.
+So I even had time to snuggle and watch a movie with the Mr. before leaving early the next morning.

-What if you approached every day like the day before vacation?
+What could happen if you tackled your to-do list like it was the day before vacation?